Dallas Office 365 Backup: Microsoft 365 Data Protection Checklist

 What Microsoft Doesn't Protect Against

-Microsoft's native retention and recovery capabilities have significant limitations that leave Dallas businesses exposed:
+Microsoft's native retention and recovery capabilities can be useful, but they have limitations that Dallas businesses should understand before relying on them as the only recovery path:

 - Malicious deletion: A disgruntled employee or compromised account can deliberately delete or corrupt data.
-If the damage isn't discovered within Microsoft's retention window, recovery is impossible without an independent backup.
+If the damage is not discovered within the applicable retention window, recovery may be difficult without an independent backup.

 - Ransomware and malware: Ransomware that encrypts SharePoint files or mailbox contents creates encrypted versions that replace your good data.
 Microsoft's versioning can help in some cases, but sophisticated attacks target version histories.
-Without an independent backup stored outside your Microsoft 365 environment, recovery options are severely limited.
+Without an independent backup stored outside your Microsoft 365 environment, recovery options can be limited.

 - Retention policy gaps: Microsoft 365 retention policies are complex.
 Different licenses include different retention capabilities.
 Misconfigurations — an incorrectly applied policy, an excluded mailbox, a changed retention label — can leave data unprotected without anyone realizing it until recovery is needed.